canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 ## 3. Deploy a worker
 Before we start doing things in Kubernetes, we should consider adding a worker.
-The K8s worker is an additional node for the cluster which doesn't run the control-plane.
+The K8s worker is an additional node for the cluster which focuses on running workloads without running any control-plane services.
 This means it needs a connection to a control-plane node to tell it what to do, but it also means more of its resources are available for running workloads.
 We can deploy a worker node in a similar way to the original K8s node: